diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 - It is difficult to introduce new limits, even more to define policies.
 - Finding what limits are defined requires performing a codebase audit.
 - We don't have a good way to expose limits to satellite services like Registry.
 - We enforce a number of different policies via opaque external systems (Pipeline Validation Service, Bouncer, Watchtower, Cloudflare, Haproxy).
 - There is not standardized way to define policies in a way consistent with defining limits.
 - It is difficult to understand when a user is approaching a limit threshold.
 - There is no way to automatically notify a user when they are approaching thresholds.
 - There is no single way to change limits for a namespace / project / user / customer.
 - There is no single way to monitor limits through real-time metrics.
 - There is no framework for hierarchical limit configuration (instance / namespace / sub-group / project).
-- We allow disabling rate-limiting for some marquee SaaS customers but this mechanism introduces a risk also for those same customers.
+- We allow disabling rate-limiting for some marquee SaaS customers, but this increases a risk for those same customers.
 We should instead be able to set higher limits.

 ## Opportunity